 What does it mean to study religion?
 Who studies religion and why?
 And what is this thing we're calling "religion" anyway?
-In this course, we will explore these (and related) questions, and - in the process - explore the ways that theorizing about religion (defined broadly) is a nigh unavoidable side-effect of intercultural interaction, and one that is always embedded in a web of social, political, and economic concerns, albeit perhaps implicitly.
-For a critical perspective on these cultural dynamics in action, we will explore the following: the perspectives of a variety of foundational Euro-American theorists, who are often seen as the progenitors of Religious Studies as an academic discipline; two case-studies from historical China (16th-17th c. and early 20th c.); two case-studies from historical Japan (18th c. and early 20th c.); and one drawn from Indigenous/settler interactions in 20th c.
-Canada.
+In this course, we will explore these (and related) questions, and - in the process - consider the ways that theorizing about religion (defined broadly) is a nigh unavoidable side-effect of intercultural interaction, and one that is always embedded in a web of social, political, and economic concerns, albeit perhaps implicitly.
+For a critical perspective on these cultural dynamics in action, we will explore these questions by considering a variety of foundational Euro-American theories, which are often seen as the undergirding Religious Studies as an academic discipline, as well as case-studies from Chinese, Japanese, and Islamic history.
+We will also consider the matter of Indigenous/settler interactions in 20th c.
+Canada, wherein the Canadian government's treatment of Indigenous peoples (and, in particular, children) was often justified via theorizing about "religion."
 By the end of the course, you will have developed a much clearer sense of how various thinkers have attempted to define "religion," the cultural situatedness of such discourses, and why they matter.
 While answering such questions has its own intrinsic value, considering such issues will also prepare you for RELI 4741, which explores the academic study of religion as it is practiced today.